Are the current meat prices butchering your grocery budget? If so, there's plenty you can do about it. Here are 14 simple ways to save money on meat.

 05 of 14

 Family-sized packages of meat usually cost less per pound than smaller packages.
-So, buy one big package, and divide it into the portions that you need.
+So, if it works with your budget, buy one big package, and divide it into the portions that you need.

 06 of 14